 Although your budget may consist of anything from simple forecasts to more detailed forecasts, remember that they are estimates.
 A budget should not be considered an exact blueprint for reaching your targets, however the targets remain important despite the conditions and challenges you may face over the course of the year.

-Much like your GPS may offer alternate routes to reach your destination, your budget is a framework that highlights the various scenarios that can lead to your financial goals, based upon your specific operational traits.
+Much like your GPS may offer alternate routes to reach your destination, your budget highlights the various scenarios that can lead to your financial goals, based upon your specific operational traits.
 And while there will always be market forces and other external factors that will cause variances to your budget, as long as you are tracking performance against your budget on a regular basis, you have the ability to make course corrections throughout the year.

 Examples of how a budget can benefit a fuel marketer